-To achieve the targets outlined within the Digital Decade strategic communication, actions launched cover all 4 cardinal points: digital skills, digital transformation of businesses, secure and sustainable digital infrastructures and digitalisation of public services.
+To achieve the targets outlined within the Digital Decade strategic communication, actions are structured around 4 cardinal points: digital skills, digital transformation of businesses, secure and sustainable digital infrastructures and digitalisation of public services.

 The Digital Decade is part of the wider strategic priority of the European Commission: ensuring that Europe is fit for the digital age.
-As a strategic initiative, it underpins and complements a variety of recent actions by the EU institutions launched to promote the development of digital and emerging technologies and the upskilling of citizens and businesses.
-There are many examples of initiatives and actions, already working towards the 2030 targets outlined in the Digital Decade: the Digital Education Action Plan, the European Cybersecurity Act, the recommendations of the High-Level Expert Group on Artificial Intelligence (AI HLEG) on ethical AI.
-Many initiatives and actions are also facilitated and enabled through the Digital Europe Programme and the Recovery and Resilience Facility) that aim to promote the upskilling of citizens and businesses.
+As a strategic initiative, it underpins and complements a variety of recent actions by the EU institutions (Digital Education Action Plan, Digital Europe Programme, the Recovery and Resilience Facility) that aim to promote the upskilling of citizens and businesses.